 With all of green ammonia's production and utilisation challenges, it is important to consider total cost of ownership for a green ammonia-fuelled ship.
 In this study, different ship types have been evaluated.
-Indeed, with a time horizon of 2030 and 2050, blue or green ammonia-fuelled vessels may in principle have a high total cost of ownership (up to 3 to 3.5 times higher than that of conventional fuelled ships).
+Indeed, with a time horizon of 2030 and 2050.
+In 2030, blue or green ammonia-fuelled vessels are expected to still have a high total cost of ownership (considering carbon pricing, for green ammonia 2.5 to 3 times higher and for blue ammonia 1.5 times higher than that of conventional fueled ships).
+The cost gap between ammonia powered vessels and conventional fossil fuelled vessels may, however, be closed by 2050, due to reduced ammonia production costs, lower ammonia system CAPEX and higher carbon prices for fossil fuels.
+This, however, also depends on the development of the global fuel oil price.